 - Check your destination’s COVID-19 requirements and restrictions frequently, as many countries change their requirements often with no advance notice.

 - People who live in Wisconsin can go to the Say Yes!
 COVID Test website and place an order for a package of five rapid antigen COVID-19 tests at no cost.
-Each household can initially order one package, which will arrive in 1-2 weeks.
+Each household can order one package a month.
+The tests will arrive in 1-2 weeks.

 - At-home testing.
 You can get at-home tests in stores, pharmacies, and online.